Background and overview

 Please read and watch all of the resources before you complete the required reporting.

 Program Income Reporting

-Local programs that provide loans to small businesses as part of OCRA’s COVID-19 Response Program must submit a program income report.
+Local programs that provided loans to small businesses as part of OCRA’s COVID-19 Response Program Phases 1, 2 or 3 must submit a program income report.